cleesmith/NiceGUI-primer/README.md

 humans, but not so great for AI.

 And the scraping process is affected by:
-1. repeated links due to navigation which is helpful to humans
+1. repeated links due to navigation which is helpful to humans; see #1 and #2 in the screenshot below
-1. so many anchor links, such as: https://nicegui.io/documentation/section_text_elements#label i.e. it's the #label thing, and there are a lot of them in the doc's
+2. so many anchor links, such as: https://nicegui.io/documentation/section_text_elements#label i.e. it's the #label thing, and there are a lot of them in the doc's; see #3 in the screenshot below
-1. the example display/output shown by executing the example code
+3. the example display/output shown by executing the example code; see #4 in the screenshot below

 ```sh
 cd nicegui